Networking and Software Engineering Lab

 Pervasive Computing refers to the trend that we as humans interact no longer with one computer at a time, but rather with a dynamic set of small networked computers, often invisible and embodied in everyday objects in the environment.
 This figure shows how research problems in pervasive computing relate to those in mobile computing and distributed systems.

-We currently strive to advance the state-of-the-art in networking and software engineering and to create new computing experiences and networking paradigms with mobile, pervasive, personal, and embedded devices using modern software engineering principles.
+We currently strive to advance the state-of-the-art in Networking including Cloud Computing and Data Science, and Software Engineering and to create new computing experiences and networking paradigms with mobile, pervasive, personal, and embedded devices using modern software engineering principles.

 We emphasize both analytical (theory and simulation) and empirical approaches, and build actual systems to validate theoretical results and refine system principles from experimental work.
 (Look at our research cycle figure).